-Join Albert as he explores amazing hippopotamus facts for toddlers, preschoolers and kindergartners.
+Hip-hip-hooray for the big, lovable hippos!
+Join the fun and learn cool facts about these amazing animals.
+Ready to join Albert as he explores amazing hippo facts for toddlers, preschoolers and kindergartners?
 Click on the images to hear silly sounds and then read about fun hippo facts like what do hippos look like?, what sound do hippos make?, how big are hippos?, what do hippos eat?, where do hippos live?, and more fun facts about hippos for kids!

 What do hippos look like?